YummyOreo/document-site/README.md

 - run `npm i` in the dir
 - install firebase cli
 - make a new firebase project
 - get the projects name (you can get this by running `firebase projects:list`
 - clone `.firebaserc example` (in the frontend folder) and replace `Your project name here` with your projects name
-- go back to the main dir and run `npm run dev` or `npm run dev-fe` for runing the site
+- go back to the main dir and run `npm run dev` to run both the backend and frontend
+- If you want to only the backend run `npm run dev-be` and to only run the frontend run `npm run dev-fe`